1999–2000 Vancouver Grizzlies season

 The 1999–2000 Vancouver Grizzlies season was the fifth season for the Vancouver Grizzlies in the National Basketball Association.

+Season summary

+Off-season

 After finishing the lockout season with the worst record, the Grizzlies received the second overall pick in the 1999 NBA draft, and selected point guard Steve Francis from the University of Maryland.
 However, Francis refused to play for the Canadian team, and was later on traded to the Houston Rockets in exchange for second-year guard Michael Dickerson, Othella Harrington, Brent Price and Antoine Carr; Dickerson would reunite with his former University of Arizona teammate, second-year star Mike Bibby.
-Francis, now with the Rockets, would be named the co-NBA Rookie of the Year along with Elton Brand of the Chicago Bulls.
 During the off-season, the Grizzlies signed free agents Grant Long, and three-point specialist Dennis Scott.